leoferres/leoferres.github.io/nlp.md

        1. Authorship attribution [ [Layton2010](https://goo.gl/m8iXHi), [Schwartz2013](http://goo.gl/mjwJ0F) ]
        1. Censorship [ ??? ]

-while some of the NLP techniques include
+while some of the NLP techniques include (numbers in parentheses indicate topic in which the technique is used; e.g., X (1.1; 1.4.2) means that technique X is used in "Polarity" and  "Irony").

  1. POS-Tagging
  2. Latent semantic analysis